 Let’s face it.
 COVID-19 disrupted many of our daily routines.
 Dogs, like humans, appreciate the feeling of safety that order and predictability provide.
 A major cause of dog anxiety and hyperactivity can be the disruption of the normal routine.

 Be sure to add some new routine to your daily schedule even if you are working from home or unemployed.
 Pick a time for your dog’s meals and set an alarm.
 Try to do at least one physical exercise activity a day, around the same time.
 Try to keep a regular sleep pattern.

 A regular routine is a critical part of keeping dogs relaxed, just like it is for most people.
 You may be surprised just how much a bit of routine may help your dog find their calm.

-Making sure to meet your own needs for self care, managing your stress, and maintaining social bonds during social distancing play are not just good for you, they are also good for your dog.
+Making sure to meet your own needs for self-care (managing stress, and maintaining social bonds during social distancing) is not just good for you, but it’s also good for your dog.
 The CDC recommends these tips to make sure you are doing all you can to manage your own stress during the pandemic:

 - Limit the amount of news that you watch

 - Connect regularly with friends and loved ones through virtual means and phone